Fine-tune models with Azure AI Foundry

 For details about Azure OpenAI models that are available for fine-tuning, see the Azure OpenAI Service models documentation or the Azure OpenAI models table later in this guide.

-Azure OpenAI Service models that you can fine-tune include among others North Central US and Sweden Central.
+For the Azure OpenAI Service models that you can fine tune, supported regions for fine-tuning include North Central US, Sweden Central, and more.

 Fine-tuning Azure OpenAI models